 - Fat is also, the most concentrated form of energy for our body’s.
 Fat supplies us with more than double the amount of energy supplied by carbohydrates and protein.
 Thus, allowing your body to withstand more vigorous activity for longer periods of time.

-- Fat is a far more efficient source of energy for our body’s due to the water storage needed to store glycogen.
-Fat is virtually an unlimited supply of energy for our bodies as it has no limit on its storage capacity within the body.
+- Fat is a far more efficient source of energy.
+Our body’s due to the water storage needed to store glycogen.
+Fat is virtually an unlimited supply of energy for our bodies.
+It has no limit on its storage capacity within the body.

 - Though too much fat can be a bad thing, leading to obesity.
 It is also, extremely beneficial to the body’s source of energy.
 Since the body can continuously store fat, you also need to continuously burn fat in the form of energy.

 In conclusion, our body’s need both Fat’s and glucose in order to function properly.
 Both supply our body’s with different energy sources, of which we need.
 In the long run, they work together.
-Fat helps to reserve the glucose stores within our body that we count on to supply our brains with an adequate amount of oxygen.
-Which otherwise, would quickly deplete when solely depending on glucose as a source of the entire body’s energy supply.
-Meanwhile, fat can be stored in much easier quantities and doesn’t deplete in the same sense as glucose, providing us with a longer lasting supply of energy.
-Fat is also a more concentrated form of energy providing your body with the energy needs for longer periods of activity.
+Fat helps to reserve the glucose stores within our body.
+This is what supplies our brains with an adequate amount of oxygen.
+Which otherwise, would quickly deplete when solely depending on glucose as a source.
+Base on the ratio of our entire body’s energy supply.
+Fat can be stored in much easier quantities and doesn’t deplete in the same sense as glucose.
+Thus providing us with a longer lasting supply of energy.
+Fat is a concentrated form of energy.
+Ultimately providing your body with the energy needs for longer periods of activity.